Department: Pathobiology and Population Sciences

 Sarah graduated with a BA in Biological Anthropology (Archaeology and Anthropology Tripos) from the University of Cambridge in 2012.
 She obtained a DPhil from the University of Oxford, funded by the Wellcome Trust through the Genomic Medicine and Statistics Doctoral Training Centre.
 Her DPhil was titled ‘Genomic approaches to virus discovery and molecular epidemiology’.
 The Linnean Society awarded Sarah the 2019 John C Marsden Medal for the best UK doctoral thesis in biology.

 Sarah is a Research Associate of the University of Oxford’s Department of Zoology.
+Sarah is a member of the BBSRC Pool of Experts (2023 - 2026).

 Sarah’s research focuses on investigating the epidemiology and ecology of zoonotic and animal viruses.
 Zoonotic virus outbreaks are intensifying worldwide because of climate change, land-use change and population growth.
 We know strikingly little about how most zoonotic viruses transmit amongst non-human reservoir species.
 Better understanding how viruses spread amongst animals will improve our ability to predict and control outbreaks of zoonotic and animal viruses.